sajjadanwar0/laracasts-downloader/README.md

 A robust Go application that downloads Laracasts topics, series and bits.
 This tool helps you organize and manage your Laracasts content offline for convenient access and learning.

+#### Note: This project is still in beta mode, not fully implemented yet it downloads all topics, series and bits from Laracasts.

 ## Features

 ### Topic-Based Organization